nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 * nRF Command Line Tools - Mandatory tools for working with |NCS|.
 * **suit-generator** - A Python package by Nordic Semiconductor for generating SUIT envelopes and manifests.

-Download instructions are in the README file `here <https://github.com/nrfconnect/suit-generator>`__.
+Download instructions are in the README file in the `suit-generator`_ repository.

 .. _ug_suit_build_system_config: